kev-fung/Flowrate-Data-Explorer/README.md

 ### Developed Package: SparkDEA (Data Exploration Analysis)

 This project aims to investigate the scaling of oilwells and its detection given large quantitites of well data.
-The first objective is to develop a Python Package to organise, explore, and model data in Spark SQL DataFrames for Spark manipulation resuability.
+The first objective is to develop a Python Package to organise, explore, and model data in Spark SQL DataFrames for ease of exploring and analysing Spark data.
 The second objective is to investigate the problem in an Azure Databricks Notebook Environment with classified data residing in the Azure DataLake.
 Both objectives are completed concurrently together.

 This repository contains (To be updated):